Choosing a Mortgage

 A large component of your mortgage decision has to do with one of the first charges associated with your loan–even before you make your first payment–the “points” attached to the mortgage.
 A point is 1% of the loan amount, paid to the lender or the mortgage broker at closing (in cash).
 For more information on paying (or not paying) points, see the article “Should I Pay Points?” written by Randy Johnson, author of the best-selling book on mortgages How to Save Thousands of Dollars on Your Home Mortgage.

-There are options for those who have had credit problems and still want to own a home.
-See the section devoted to that topic.
+There are options for those who have bad credit problems and still want to own a home.